Can You Buy a Foreclosure With a VA Loan?

 Apply for a VA Loan Today

 VA loans make purchasing a foreclosure home more complicated, but because these homes are typically more affordable, it can reduce the total loan amount required.
-Ready to purchase a home?
-Get a VA loan from Griffin Funding by applying online or contacting us to learn more about our offerings.
+Before going down this path, ensure your VA entitlement is sufficient to cover the loan, especially if you’ve used it before or plan to in the future.